jameslk/django-react-webpack-typescript-docker/README.md

 I followed these guides to set this up:

-Quickstart: Compose and Django: https://docs.docker.com/compose/django/
+*Quickstart: Compose and Django:*

+https://docs.docker.com/compose/django/

-Using React with Django, with a little help from Webpack: http://geezhawk.github.io/using-react-with-django-rest-framework
+*Using React with Django, with a little help from Webpack:*

+http://geezhawk.github.io/using-react-with-django-rest-framework

-Reconciling Django Templates with React Components https://hackernoon.com/reconciling-djangos-mvc-templates-with-react-components-3aa986cf510a
+*Reconciling Django Templates with React Components:*

+https://hackernoon.com/reconciling-djangos-mvc-templates-with-react-components-3aa986cf510a

-React & Webpack:
+*React & Webpack:*

 https://www.typescriptlang.org/docs/handbook/react-&-webpack.html

 # To use, first install these requirements